gbirke/codemarkers/README.md

 The reasoning behind this is to avoid duplicated effort between code samples in the documentation and actual example code.

-## Installation
-Run
-    npm install -g gbirke/codemarkers

 ## Usage
 The tools relies on special "marker" comments in your source code.
-Each comment must begin with `cm:` or `codemarker:` (pay attention to the colon).
+Each comment must begin with `cm:` or `codemarker:` (the colon is mandatory).
 It can be followed by one or more code marker expressions (see below).
 All lines containing markers will be removed from the output data.

-TODO show usage example from the command line
+To display the generated JSON, use

+    codemarkers input_file.js

+To save the JSON to an output file, use

+    codemarkers -o output_file.json input_file.js

+Run `codemarkers -h` to see all options.

 ### Defining example sections
 Use the `section` and `endsection` expressions to designate sections of code: